kmkan/cryptoanalysis/README.md

     ROUND(((daily_price - LAG(daily_price) OVER (PARTITION BY token ORDER BY date)) / LAG(daily_price) OVER (PARTITION BY token ORDER BY date)) * 100, 2) as daily_return
   FROM portfolio_allocation
 )
-SELECT
+-- Compute the total portfolio value and token-wise details for each day SELECT
     date,
     ROUND(SUM(position_value), 2) as total_portfolio_value,